adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-8-1.png" width="672" />

 Wow, contest skating is overwhelmingly male!
-No surprises here to veteran skaters or folks who follow the bigger skate contests broadcast on ESPN.
+No surprises here to veteran skaters or folks who follow the skate contests broadcast on television or the internet.
 What about the age differences between men and women?

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-9-1.png" width="672" />

 Interestingly, women on average start competing two years earlier than men.
 This is a good sign for the growing popularity and diversity of skateboarding as a whole.
-However, when I looked at the distribution by gender of the total prize money awarded in a year, there were some dissapointing results.
+However, when I looked at the distribution by gender of the total prize money awarded in a year, there were some disappointing results.

 ```